MartinMalinda/notion-vitepress/docs/guide/start.md

 ## Why was Herohero founded?

-Creative work is a job like every other – we believe that every job deserves a reward.
+Creative work is a job like any other – we believe that every job deserves a reward.
 That’s why we created a platform with fair conditions, where creators can get financially rewarded directly from their fans.

 ## Why doesn't Herohero have an overview of all its creators?